Showing Our Colors: Afro-German Women Speak Out: Importance of the anthology

 The creation of this anthology served a revolutionary purpose in the lives of the afro German women involved.
 These women were desperately looking for a community, or space that would ground and affirm their identity that was seen as so tainted.
 The space that the collection of information offered was comforting and allowed the women involved to feel validated.
 Audre Lorde says that she is "excited by these women, by their blossoming sense of identity, as they say, "Let us be ourselves now as we define us.
 We are not a figment of your imagination or an exotic answer to you desires.
 I see these women as a growing force for international change, in contact with other Afro Europeans, Afro Asians, Afro Americans."
-It is important to note that for most, this is the first time in their lives were they are feeling validated, affirmed, and seen.
+For most, this is the first time in their lives were they are feeling validated, affirmed, and seen.
 This underlying support gave many the strength to continue to live out their daily, oppressed lives.
 Lorde and the others essentially use memory as a tool to liberate themselves and their community.

 The collection of narratives also serves to show a lived history.
 Many of these women experienced proactive changes in the German construct of race both before and after the war.
 For example, the evolution from the use of the word "Moors" to the use of "Negroes" shows the accent or highlight of differences from physical characteristics to cultural and more subtle ones.
 This again goes to reinforce Gilroy's idea from the Black Atlantic showing that blackness exceeds the nation state and cannot be confined, which is why the standards that the nation state lays out must always change to confine their new knowledge about blackness.
 Race is a social construct that must always change and be modified to conform to the agenda and goals of the agent group.
 In sum, this collaboration resonance allowed these women to even form a concept of their identity because "how does one come to define a cultural identity when you have seen no other black person throughout your childhood?"
 Although this composition of the work was meant to be an empowering space, it would be a failure to not acknowledge that the entire process was mitigated and assembled by white Germans; therein lies an inherent power dynamic.